-Affordability
+• Affordability

 Affordability of services is a major concern for the City Commission, the Utility Commission and to Management.
 The WMU service area population is approximately 27,000 - 30,000 of which 51% fall in the low to moderate income (LMI) level.
-While the economy has grown in the second half of 2022 and continues to show signs of improvement and recovery, limited local development further impacts the affordability of WMU's services.
-The main factors impacting economic growth include: inflation, U.S. monetary policy, and tight labor markets for both 2022 and 2023.
+While the economy has expanded by 2.0% and 2.1% in the first and second quarters of 2023, respectively, driven mainly by consumer spending in the first half of the year.
+The second quarter marked the fourth consecutive quarter of growth near or above the economy's potential, however, limited local development has further impacted the affordability of WMU's services.
+The main factors impacting economic growth include: inflation, increases in capital goods, labor force, technology, and human capital for both 2023 and 2024.

 The primary costs in WMU's budget are capital costs including renewals and replacements.
-The cost of compliance with the Consent Decree and elimination of I/I (approximately \$76.34 (million to-date), cost for upgrading and expanding WMU's water system capacity and additional capital needs are expected to exceed \$17 million.
+The cost of compliance with the Consent Decree and elimination of I/I (approximately \$77.24 (million to-date), cost for upgrading and expanding WMU's water system capacity and additional capital needs are expected to exceed \$17 million.
 Renewals and replacements exceed \$2,000,000 each year.
 The driving factors in WMU's operations and maintenance budget are power, fuel, chemical and personnel costs.